 Nestled among desert mountains and enjoying year-round sunshine and warmth, the Coachella Valley is a mecca for top-quality-of-life experiences: golf and other sports, culture, art, history, shopping, dining; you name it.
 And if you’re an older would-be Valley resident looking for a life that includes meeting other people to enjoy these slices of heaven with, look no further than the active-adult communities spread throughout the area; currently the count is at 21!

 Developments like Del Webb Rancho Mirage and Indio’s Trilogy Polo and Sun City Shadow Hills offer amenities-rich, low-maintenance living so your time is best spent having fun and meeting new people who share your zeal for soaking up the best life has to offer.

-A rule of thumb would be to incorporate a point, an opinion and write my essay for me then a question and an answer.
+A rule of thumb would be to incorporate a point, an opinion and then a question and an answer.